include-cpp/include-cpp.github.io/posts/communication-cppcon.md

 ## The Situation

-After being notified of the fact that a prominent participant in the conference had been convicted of two counts: rape of drugged victim and possession of child pornography , the CppCon conference leadership and the Standard C++ Foundation board went through a secret internal process that resulted in them continuing to promote this person and protect them.
+After being notified of the fact that a prominent participant in the conference had been convicted of two counts: rape of drugged victim and possession of child pornography, the CppCon conference leadership and the Standard C++ Foundation board went through a secret internal process that resulted in them continuing to promote this person and protect them.
 When confronted by #include <C++> members, they refused to give any information on the nature of their decision nor to communicate more widely on their policy.

 ## Executive Summary